OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 Requirement sets are versioned.
 For example, the APIs that support [Dialog Boxes](../develop/dialog-api-in-office-add-ins.md) are in the requirement set DialogApi 1.1.
 When additional APIs that enable messaging from a task pane to a dialog were released, they were grouped into DialogApi 1.2, along with all the APIs in DialogApi 1.1. *Each version of a requirement set is a superset of all earlier versions.*

 Requirement set support varies by Office application, the version of the Office application, and the platform on which it is running.
-For example, DialogApi 1.2 is not supported on volume-licensed perpetual versions of Office before Office 2021, but DialogApi 1.1 is supported on all perpetual versions back to Office 2013.
+For example, DialogApi 1.2 isn't supported on volume-licensed perpetual versions of Office before Office 2021, but DialogApi 1.1 is supported on all perpetual versions back to Office 2016.
 You want your add-in to be installable on every combination of platform and Office version that supports the APIs that it uses, so you should always specify in the manifest the *minimum* version of each requirement set that your add-in requires.
 Details about how to do this are later in this article.

 > [!TIP]
 > For more information about requirement set versioning, see [Office requirement sets availability](office-versions-and-requirement-sets.md#office-requirement-sets-availability), and for the complete lists of requirement sets and information about the APIs in each, start with [Office Add-in requirement sets](/javascript/api/requirement-sets/common/office-add-in-requirement-sets).
 The reference topics for most Office.js APIs also specify the requirement set they belong to (if any).